HyperspaceApp/Hyperspace/doc/api/Wallet.md

   // and /sweep/seed.
   "rescanning": false,

-  // Number of siacoins, in hastings, available to the wallet as of the most
+  // Number of space cash, in hastings, available to the wallet as of the most
   // recent block in the blockchain.
   "confirmedsiacoinbalance": "123456", // hastings, big int

-  // Number of siacoins, in hastings, that are leaving the wallet according
+  // Number of space cash, in hastings, that are leaving the wallet according
   // to the set of unconfirmed transactions.
 Often this number appears
   // inflated, because outputs are frequently larger than the number of coins
   // being sent, and there is a refund.
 These coins are counted as outgoing,